Scatman John: "Scatman John"

 Following the success of these two singles, he released his debut album as Scatman John, also titled Scatman's World, which entered the top 10 album charts in many countries, including his then home Germany as well as in Switzerland, Finland and Norway; the album eventually sold millions of copies worldwide, becoming so popular that a Scatman John design appeared on Coca-Cola cans.
 He began a promotional and concert tour of Europe and Asia.
 Referring to a performance in Spain, Larkin said, "the kids screamed for five minutes straight, I couldn't start the song".

 The second Scatman John album, Everybody Jam!, was released in 1996.
 While nowhere near as successful on an international level as his debut, the album and accompanying single took off in Japan, the country in which he would see success on a larger scale than anywhere else in the world.
 In Europe, subsequent singles failed to replicate the chart success of his first two singles, giving him the title two-hit wonder.

-The Japanese version of Everybody Jam! included a total of five bonus tracks, including the hit singles "Su Su Su Super Ki Re i" and "Pripri Scat", which were commissioned by Japanese companies for commercials for cosmetics and pudding respectively.
+The Japanese version of Everybody Jam! included a total of five bonus tracks, including the hit singles "Su Su Su Super Ki Re i" and "Pripri Scat", which were commissioned by Japanese companies for commercials for cosmetics and pudding, respectively.

 The Ultraman franchise even jumped on the Scatman bandwagon, releasing a single titled "Scatultraman", the cover art of which featured the Ultraman characters wearing Scatman's trademark hat and mustache.
 The album reached No. 45 in Switzerland.

 Illness and death

 In late 1998, Larkin was diagnosed with lung cancer.
-In June 1999, Larkin released his fourth and ultimately final album as Scatman John, Take Your Time.
-Shortly afterwards, he was sent into intensive treatment.
+In June 1999, he released his fourth and final album as Scatman John, Take Your Time.
+Shortly afterward, he was sent into intensive treatment.

+Around that time it was rumored that John had collapsed on stage, which was false, since he had never performed in public after being diagnosed.

-Larkin died at his home in Los Angeles on December 3, 1999, at the age of 57.
+Larkin died at home in Los Angeles on December 3, 1999, at the age of 57.
+He was cremated, and his ashes were scattered at sea off the coast of Malibu, California two years later.
 He was married to Judy McHugh Larkin, who died in 2023.

+A song "Can You Hear Me" was posthumously released in 2025.